acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ## Setup

 The toolkit architecture depends on a few basic files to work.
-You can copy the [DEMO](./DEMO) toolkit to hit the ground running.
+You can copy the [DEMO](./DEMO) toolkit directory to hit the ground running.

-- `metadata.json` This file controls the splash screen when the toolkit is launched.
+1. `metadata.json` This file controls the splash screen when the toolkit is launched.
-- `login.py` (optional) If your toolkit requires authentication, it can be exposed here.
+2. `login.py` (optional) If your toolkit requires authentication, it can be exposed here.

+If you wish to publish your toolkit, a few more files are required:
+3. `description.txt` (optional) Used to train a large language model (LLM)
-- `oneline_desc.txt` (optional) If you wish to publish your toolkit, this is how it will be listed.
+4. `oneline_desc.txt` (optional) This file is required if you wish to publish your toolkit.

 ### metadata.json

+This file is responsible for generating the splash screen.
+This is displayed when the user enters the toolkit context by running `set context demo`.

     {
         "banner": "DEMO",